Sankhya Yoga

 The Soul Neither Kills Nor Can Be Killed

 Shri Krishna declares that those who believe the soul can kill or be killed fundamentally misunderstand reality.
 The soul, our true essence, does not kill and cannot be killed.
 It is never born, nor does it ever die.
-Only that which is born can die, and the soul is not born; it is eternal, a tiny spark of the eternal God.
-Thus, it is only the body that perishes, never the soul.
+Only that which is born can die, and the soul is not born.

 He who considers the soul to be either the killer or the killed is ignorant, for the self neither slays nor is slain by anyone.